8base/Documentation/docs/projects/introduction/jumpstart/theme-management-accelerator/adaptable-components.md

 ---
 # Adaptable Components

-Adaptable Components are an integral part of your application, sourced from Material UI, and they offer a dynamic and flexible user interface (UI).
+Adaptable Components are an integral part of your application, sourced from Material UI.
+They offer a dynamic and flexible user interface (UI).
 These components are designed to adapt seamlessly to various screen sizes and device types, providing a consistent and responsive user experience.

+By combining Material UI's adaptable components with custom CSS, you can achieve a highly personalized and visually appealing user interface for your application.
+This combination of flexibility and control ensures that your application can adapt to various screen sizes and device types while maintaining a consistent and visually pleasing design.

 ## Custom CSS